maglet/R-gaussi/_episodes/01-rstudio-intro.md

 ## R Packages

-It is possible to add functions to R by writing a package, or by obtaining a package written by someone else.
+You can add functions to R by writing a package, or by obtaining a package written by someone else.
 As of this writing, there are over 10,000 packages available on CRAN (the comprehensive R archive network).
 R and RStudio have functionality for managing packages: